homan-uppu/writing/2-Essays/Asymmetry (draft).md

 ...

-I believe our lack of an intuitive fear towards equality is what holds us back.
+I believe our lack of an intuitive fear towards equality is a large factor in what holds us back.

 The less equal the world becomes, the more we suffer from our lack of fear of equality.
 Not only do we not fear equality, we actually crave it!
 To cultivate appropriate fear, we have to first undo our craving to see equality everywhere we look.